responsive-sk/slim4-root/README.md

 ## Roadmap

 We're planning to expand this package with integrations for other frameworks and libraries.
 Check out our [TODO list](TODO-COMMUNITY.md) for upcoming features and ways to contribute.

+## Community

+We're looking to collaborate with Laminas and Cycle ORM communities to create integrations for these frameworks.
+If you're interested in contributing, please check out our [TODO list](TODO-COMMUNITY.md) and get in touch!